 Any student pursuing a degree in Information Science has to look into Excelsior College.
 Excelsior College information science students earn 10.3% more than the average is graduate.
 Positioned in Albany, New York, this school is a very good choice for students who enjoy the joy of a popular city.

+For students who wish to go on following their four-year degree, this school has graduate programs available.
 This school does not require freshman students to live on-campus.
-Due to the diverse population at Excelsior College, you will have lots of chances to interact with individuals from many backgrounds.
 If you're interested in knowing more, you can view all of Excelsior College's rankings here.

 It's hard to beat Stony Brook University if you want to pursue Information Science as a major.
 Students who graduate from the IS program make about $48,563 in their early career salary and $78,979 in their mid-career salary.
-It is based in the suburban location of Stony Brook, New York.
+This school is one of the largest schools in New York.